You can configure Adobe Campaign to keep a copy of emails sent from your platform.

 For privacy reasons, BCC emails must be processed by an archiving system capable of storing securely personally identifiable information (PII).

-BCC address mailbox: make sure it has enough reception capacity to archive all the emails that are sent by the MTA.
+Make sure the BCC address has enough reception capacity to archive all the emails that are sent.